 So you might ask, “What’s the big deal about a little dog?”
 There are many things to keep in mind.

 Many breeders release puppies at 10 weeks of age or later.
 If you get your puppy at this very young age, it’s important to keep in mind that you need to know where your tiny puppy is at all times.
-You would never want him to be stepped on, accidentally kicked, sat on, or injured without knowing he was there.
+You would never want them to be stepped on, accidentally kicked, sat on, or injured without knowing they were there.

-Feeding your tiny puppy is another responsibility to consider.
+Feeding your tiny puppy and how often to feed a puppy is another one of the big responsibilities to consider.
 Since they have very small stomachs, the tiniest breeds will require more frequent feeding – especially when they are very young.
 Talk to your breeder or owner about eating habits and frequency of feedings.
-Make sure you take time to transition him from the food they have grown up with to the food you select.
+Make sure you take time to transition them from the food they have grown up with to the food you select.

 By asking questions and planning ahead, feeding should not become an issue.
 Just make sure you have the time to commit, and that you keep your tiny puppy properly fed and watered.
 Always choose quality food products for your furry friend.
 It’s worth a little extra investment to help keep your puppy eating well.